ANNUAL REPORT 2014-15

 The theme of the congress was expressed by the adoption of the Oxford Declaration on Freedom of Thought and Expression which has the following paragraph headings:

-David Cryer and Terry Lilley represented Harrow Humanists at the BHA GRAM at the Clerkenwell Centre, in November.
-There were excellent presentations about: the BHA work at the UN Human Rights Council, reports from BHA Groups country-wide, Humanist pastoral support at Guy's and St Thomas's, working with young humanists, Humanist celebrants and the work of the BHA Dialogue Officer for engaging with faith and community groups.
+David Cryer and Terry Lilley represented Harrow Humanists at the Humanists UK GRAM at the Clerkenwell Centre, in November.
+There were excellent presentations about: the Humanists UK work at the UN Human Rights Council, reports from Humanists UK Groups country-wide, Humanist pastoral support at Guy's and St Thomas's, working with young humanists, Humanist celebrants and the work of the Humanists UK Dialogue Officer for engaging with faith and community groups.

 Julie continues to represent Humanism on Harrow Standing Advisory Committee on Religious Education (SACRE).
 The Harrow Agreed Syllabus for teaching Religious Education is in the process of being revised and she has been asked to chair the Agreed Syllabus Conference (ASC) of the SACRE which is the body responsible for approving the new Syllabus.